v2nic/swagger_to_uml/README.md

 plantuml petstore_example/swagger.puml -tpng
 ```

-Note you need to install [Plant UML](http://plantuml.com) and [Graphviz](http://www.graphviz.org) for this.
+Note you need to install [PlantUML](http://plantuml.com) and [Graphviz](http://www.graphviz.org) for this.

+## Input formats

+- Supports Swagger 2.0 and OpenAPI 3.x.
+- Input can be JSON or YAML; format is auto-detected.
+For YAML files, `PyYAML` is required.

 ## Installation

-The script runs with Python 3 without any additional packages.
+The script runs with Python 3.
+For YAML input, `PyYAML` is required.
 Transforming PUML into vector graphics or other requires external tools however.

 On macOS, the installation of the required tools with [Homebrew](https://brew.sh) is simple:

 ```
 brew install plantuml graphviz
 ```

+## Testing

+The script is tested with `pytest`.

+    python -m pytest -q

 ## Contribute